SLEIPNOR/AMLS_21-22-_SN19073620/README.md

 # AMLS_21-22-_SN19073620
 TASK A:
+Warning: This is only a history of Task A code.

 1. Introduction:
 We use AdaBoost and SVM in Task A for binary classification (no tumor, tumor).
 5-fold cross-validation is used here.